pabloariasal/jekyll-now/_posts/2017-11-29-python-decorators-from-the-ground-up.md

     pass
 {% endhighlight %}

-Here, for instance, we wrote a generic timer decorator that receives the measure unit as argument.
-This lets us log the hottie lookup in seconds and the gardener lookup in milliseconds, all by using a single decorator.
+Here, for instance, we wrote a generic timer decorator that receives the time unit to measure as argument.
+This lets us time the hottie lookup in seconds and the gardener lookup in milliseconds, all by using a single decorator.
-Decorators with arguments are out of the scope of this post, however, if you are curious and have been liking my writing so far, leave a comment and maybe I'll write a follow up.
+Decorators with arguments are out of the scope of this post, but if you are curious and have liked this post, leave me  a comment and maybe I'll write a follow up post.

 # Wrapping Up